-You can get both Levonelle and ellaOne free of charge from contraception clinics, brook centres, most sexual health or genitourinary medicine (GUM) clinics, most NHS walk-in centres and minor injuries units, most GP surgeries, and some hospital accident and emergency (A&E) departments.
+You can get both Levonelle and ellaOne free of charge from contraception clinics, brook centers, most sexual health or genitourinary medicine (GUM) clinics, most NHS walk-in centers, and minor injuries units, most GP surgeries, and some hospital accident and emergency (A&E) departments.

-You can also buy Levonelle and ellaOne from most pharmacies, and from some organisations such as BPAS or Marie Stopes.
-Levonelle can be taken within 72 hours (three days) of having unprotected sex, but it is most effective when taken within 12 hours of intercourse.
+You can also buy Levonelle and ellaOne from most pharmacies, and from some organizations such as BPAS or Marie Stopes.
+Levonelle can be taken within 72 hours of having unprotected sex; it’s most effective when taken within 12 hours of intercourse.
 Prices vary, but it is likely to cost around £25.
-You need to be 16 or over to buy Levonelle, and girls under 16 years of age can only get Levonelle with a prescription from their doctor.
+You need to be 16 or over to buy Levonelle; girls under 16 years of age can only get Levonelle with a prescription from their doctor.

-The IUD is available from contraception clinics, brook centres, most sexual health or GUM clinics, and most GP surgeries.
-This is the most effective form of emergency contraception, however, because it is placed inside your womb, it must be fitted by a doctor or nurse, and within five days of having unprotected sex or up to five days after you ovulate (if you are able to calculate this).
-You can keep the IUD in as your regular method of contraception, or a doctor or nurse can remove it during your next period.
-You can find out more about the morning after pill and IUD on the NHS website.
+The IUD is available from contraception clinics, brook centers, most sexual health or GUM clinics, and most GP surgeries.
+This is the most effective form of emergency contraception; however, because it’s placed inside your womb, it must be fitted by a doctor or nurse within five days of having unprotected sex or up to five days after you ovulate.
+You can keep the IUD in as your regular method of contraception or a doctor or nurse can remove it during your next period.
+You can find out more about the morning-after pill and IUD on the NHS website.

 Maternity care services in the UK

 The NHS provides care throughout the three stages of giving birth in the UK: prenatal, delivery, and aftercare.
-The NHS is the standard bearer for women having a baby in the UK, but home births are also possible, as are private clinics.
-If you want to go private or aren’t entitled to receive free NHS treatment in the UK, you will need private health insurance to cover your maternity costs.
+The NHS is the standard-bearer for women having a baby in the UK, but home births are also possible, as are private clinics.
+If you want to go private or aren’t entitled to receive free NHS treatment in the UK, you need private health insurance to cover maternity costs.

 You can find out everything you need to know about giving birth in the UK in our UK pregnancy guide, including information about registering your baby in the UK, gaining British citizenship, and UK maternity and paternity leave and pay.